bocoup/jqfundamentals.com/content/traversing-manipulating/index.md

 ## Traversal

-jQuery lets us "traverse" -- or move through -- the HTML elements that make up our page.
+jQuery lets us "traverse" &mdash; or move through &mdash; the HTML elements that make up our page.
 First, we make an initial selection, and then move through the DOM relative to that selection.
 As we move through the DOM, we're altering our original selection; in some cases, we're replacing the original selection with the new selection, while in other cases, we're adding to or subtracting from the original selection.

 ### Filtering selections